Keyyard/today-notes/README.md

 Today Notes is a lightweight, daily task management application built using **Next.js**, **React**, **TailwindCSS**, **Prisma**, and **Postgresql - Supabase**.
 It allows users to create tasks that expire in 24 hours, providing a clean and minimalist interface with support for dark and light themes.

+## **Psychology Behind "Today" Notes**

+The name "Today Notes" reflects the principle of focusing on the tasks that matter most today.
+Human psychology often leads to procrastination, with the tendency to push tasks into the future.
+Research suggests that tasks seem less intimidating when we break them down into smaller, more immediate goals.

+By limiting tasks to today, the app encourages users to focus on what they can achieve now.
+The concept of "planning for today before tomorrow" is grounded in behavioral psychology, where creating urgency helps combat procrastination, enhances focus, and boosts productivity.
+With automatic task expiration, there's no option to "put it off until tomorrow"—the goal is to complete today’s tasks, making each day more productive and fulfilling.

 ## **Features**
 - **Task Management**:
   - Add new tasks quickly with a floating action button (FAB).